 According to Hindu legends, when Mata Parvati asked Lord Shiva about his immortality, then Shiv Ji decided to narrate the ‘Amar Katha’ to Mata Parvati.
 To narrate this story to Mata Parvati, Lord Shiva chose Amarnath cave so that no one else could listen to this story.
 Because whoever listened to this story would have become immortal.
 Mata Parvati fell asleep while listening to the story.
 But Shiv Ji did not come to know about that and he kept telling the story.

 Apart from Mother Parvati and Lord Shiva, there were also two pigeons there who were listening to this story.
 While listening to the story, they were making sounds as a human does.
-Due to which Shiva Ji felt that the sound was being made by Mata Parvati.
+Due to this Shiva Ji felt that the sound was being made by Mata Parvati.
 After the end of the story, Shiv Ji saw that Mata Parvati had fallen asleep but there were two pigeons who heard the whole story and they became immortal.
-Seeing this, Lord Shiv got very angry and decided to kill the pigeons.
+Seeing this, Lord Shiva got very angry and decided to kill the pigeons.

 Then the pigeons told Lord Shiva that if he kills them, then the immortal story will become false.
 Then Lord Shiva forgave them and gave him a boon that he would always reside in this cave.
 And since then, these two pigeons became famous.
-Whom people remember today as Amarnath Pigeons.
+Now people remember them today as Amarnath Pigeons.
 By the way, many pigeons are seen in the ‘Amarnath Gufa’.
 But people still look for the same two pigeons who had heard that ‘Amar Katha’.